presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

      =====
      Call the method .move of the Turtle ella on its input integer

-.. question:: problem_set_1_11
+.. activecode:: ps_1_11
+    :language: python

-  Write a program that uses the turtle module to draw something interesting.
+    **11.** Write a program that uses the turtle module to draw something interesting.
 It doesn't have to be complicated, but draw something different than we did in the textbook or in class.
 (Optional but encouraged: post a screenshot of the artistic outcome to the Facebook group, or a short video of the drawing as it is created.)
 (Hint: if you are drawing something complicated, it could get tedious to watch it draw over and over.
 Try setting ``.speed(10)`` for the turtle to draw fast, or ``.speed(0)`` for it to draw super fast with no animation.)

-  .. activecode:: ps_1_11
+    ~~~~
     import turtle

 .. external:: problem_set_1_12